Meson

 In particle physics, a meson (/ˈmiːzɒn, ˈmɛzɒn/) is a type of hadronic subatomic particle composed of an equal number of quarks and antiquarks, usually one of each, bound together by the strong interaction.
 Because mesons are composed of quark subparticles, they have a meaningful physical size, a diameter of roughly one femtometre (10^{−15} m), which is about 0.6 times the size of a proton or neutron.
-All mesons are unstable, with the longest-lived lasting for only a few tens of a nanosecond.
+All mesons are unstable, with the longest-lived lasting for only a few tenths of a nanosecond.
 Heavier mesons decay to lighter mesons and ultimately to stable electrons, neutrinos and photons.

 Outside the nucleus, mesons appear in nature only as short-lived products of very high-energy collisions between particles made of quarks, such as cosmic rays (high-energy protons and neutrons) and baryonic matter.
 Mesons are routinely produced artificially in cyclotrons or other particle accelerators in the collisions of protons, antiprotons, or other particles.

 Higher-energy (more massive) mesons were created momentarily in the Big Bang, but are not thought to play a role in nature today.
 However, such heavy mesons are regularly created in particle accelerator experiments that explore the nature of the heavier quarks that compose the heavier mesons.

 Mesons are part of the hadron particle family, which are defined simply as particles composed of two or more quarks.
-The other members of the hadron family are the baryons: subatomic particles composed of odd numbers of valence quarks (at least 3), and some experiments show evidence of exotic mesons, which do not have the conventional valence quark content of two quarks (one quark and one antiquark), but 4 or more.
+The other members of the hadron family are the baryons: subatomic particles composed of odd numbers of valence quarks (at least three), and some experiments show evidence of exotic mesons, which do not have the conventional valence quark content of two quarks (one quark and one antiquark), but four or more.

 Because quarks have a spin 1/2, the difference in quark number between mesons and baryons results in conventional two-quark mesons being bosons, whereas baryons are fermions.